-Intangibles arise on the purchase of a new business, existing franchises, software (including software that is internally developed by the Company) and the acquisition of pharmacy prescription files.
+Intangibles arise on the purchase of a new business, existing franchises, software (including software that is internally developed by the Company or through customization costs in cloud computing arrangements) and the acquisition of pharmacy prescription files.
 They are accounted for using the cost model whereby capitalized costs are amortized on a straight-line basis over their estimated useful lives as these assets are considered finite.
 Useful lives are reviewed annually and intangibles are subject to impairment testing.
 The following useful lives are applied: